COLON HYDROTHERAPY INFORMATION

 Dr. Leonard Smith of Gainsville, Florida, comments that, “normally healthy people will find it valuable to take colon hydrotherapy every couple of months in order to experience how well one feels when the colon is truly empty.
 It’s a fact that most people fail to fully evacuate the colon, something they don’t realize.
 People undergoing colon hydrotherapy on a prevention basis, become quite surprised at how much waste is removed by the procedure,” published from the Townsend Letter for Doctors, 2000.

 As Dr. J.H.
 Kellogg said, “We are literally poisoning ourselves into illness when the bowel evacuation is deficient,” as reported in Journal of the American Medical Association, 1917.

 In the Medical Journalist Report by Morton Walker, he claims that doctors like James P. Carter, Professor and Head of the Nutrition Section at Tulane University School of Medicine, use colon hydrotherapy as part of an overall detoxification program, and that it promotes the second stage of liver detoxification to cause dissolved poisons to come out in the bile as a solvent.

 Whether or not you believe in colon hydrotherapy as a method of eliminating toxins from your own body, it’s at least worth a try.
-The worst that can happen is to achieve a peaceful feeling of wellbeing and ultimate clarity.
-There is nothing to lose except the old waste hidden deep within your colon.
 It’s worth a shot!